TSA Pre✓™ lane hours are currently as follows:

 Most importantly, give yourself extra time and please be patient.
 Every procedure we are undertaking is in an effort to ensure that your travel is safe, secure, and efficient.

 - Call your airline’s 1-800 number before arriving at the airport to determine if your flight is operating that day and at the time designated on your ticket.

 - If you are traveling with small children, parents should discuss the entire process with their children so they will not be frightened or surprised when they arrive at the airport.
 Visit the TSA website for more information on traveling with children.

 - Allow extra time.
-The airlines require that you arrive at least 90 minutes before your flight departure time.
+TSA now recommends that you arrive at least 2 hours prior to your scheduled departure time.
 This will allow you to park, check-in and go through the screening process.
-The Rochester Airport is open 24 hours a day, ticket counters open as early as 4:00 a.m. and screening checkpoints open at 4:30 a.m.
+The ROC Airport is open 24 hours a day, ticket counters open as early as 4:00 a.m. and screening checkpoints open at 4:00 a.m.
 Visit the TSA website to download the My TSA Moblie App for iphone which includes the ability to post and view wait times at security checkpoints across the nation.

 - Minimize the number of pieces and size of baggage you will be carrying on the aircraft with you.
 Most air carriers limit passengers to one carry-on and one personal item (such as: purse, lap top, etc.).
 Wrapped packages will be opened to verify their contents.
 If possible, it would be preferable to mail packages.
 Due to new positive baggage-match requirements, the airlines have established cut-off times of up to 30 minutes prior to scheduled flight departures for accepting baggage for loading into the cargo hold of the aircraft.
 To verify your airline’s specific requirements, we recommend you call them or visit their website.